 1. Ward off Morning Breath

-Foul breath caused by the bacteria which happen to build from food residue and low rate of saliva production is one of the awkward situations that we face every morning.
+Foul breath caused by the bacteria which build from food residue and low rate of saliva production is one of the awkward situations we face every morning.

-To get rid of this embarrassing condition we can take help of parsley leaves.
-Parsley has an antibacterial property that prevents the formation of bacterial and thus it as a mouth freshener.
+To get rid of this embarrassing condition, we can take the help of parsley leaves.
+Parsley has an antibacterial property that prevents the formation of bacteria, and thus it is a mouth freshener.

-So including chopped parsley with salad or chewing parsley spring daily will be helpful enough to eliminate bad odor.
+So including chopped parsley with salad or chewing parsley spring daily will be helpful enough to eliminate foul odor.

 Parsley is best known for its use as a diuretic drug.
-Parsley juice parsley teas are used to detoxify our body and clean the kidney.
-Thus it boosts up kidney function.
+Parsley juice parsley teas detoxify our body and clean the kidney.
+Thus it boosts kidney function.

-As kidney is one of the most important organs that purify the blood by eradicates unwanted waste.
-So if our kidney fails to work correctly, we fell sick due to the toxin that gets deposited in the blood.
+The kidney is one of the most important organs that purify the blood by eradicating unwanted waste.
+So if our kidney fails to work correctly, we feel sick due to the toxin deposited in the blood.

 So we must include medicinal herbs like parsley in our diet to keep ourselves healthy and fit.
-Being a storehouse of antioxidants and vitamins parsley can clean the kidney in a natural way.
+Being a storehouse of antioxidants and vitamins, parsley can naturally clean the kidney.

-Apart from this, it is an essential diuretic drug that can cure kidney stone.
+Apart from this, it is an essential diuretic drug that can cure kidney stones.